markaleung/actuary-simulation/Readme.md

 - In contrast, Python can use parent classes to write shared logic only once

 # Module Structure
-- Handler.py: calls all the functions in Tester.py
+- Tester files
     - Tester.py: run simulations with insurance policies, and check if success rate matches answer
+    - Tester_Template: tests insurance templates
+    - Tester_Annuity: tests effect of interest rates on regular and increment annuities
+    - Each use the following classes
         - Main.py: contains different insurance policies
         - Config.py: contains settings for the program, accessible by all modules
         - Template.py: builds template from class, used by Handler and Tester

 # Notebook
 - I've created notebook.ipynb to make it more convenient to: